JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 You dont need much more than this for a [OHLC](#faq) and trends info: `https://app.financeinmotion.fyi/`

+1. Bring the streamlit + pocketbase version up in your server and expose via CF tunnels:

 ```sh
 git clone https://github.com/JAlcocerT/py-stonks
 make streamlit-up